-- Formative assessment: These assessments occur at specified dates of the time-table and are compulsory.
-You will be presented with questions either in Lecture halls or on-line.
+Formative assessment: These assessments occur at specified dates of the time-table and are compulsory.
+You will be presented with questions on-line.
 The questions are in a similar format to those you will encounter in the end-of module/semester summative assessments and are to allow you to monitor your progress.
 Your marks are not recorded for summative purposes and will not count towards your degree.
-During the timetabled session, a tutor will discuss the answers with the class.
-It is in your best interests to complete the formative assessment questions so that you can monitor your progress through the module and identify any areas where additional work is required. - In addition to the written formative assessments, there will be the opportunity to attempt formative assessment questions in the practical classes. - Summative Assessment: This assessment is designed to test core knowledge and thus you may be asked questions on any area that has been covered in the LGTs, SGLs, and practicals.
+It is in your best interests to complete the formative assessment questions on time so that you can monitor your progress through the module and identify any areas where additional work is required.

+In addition to the on-line formative assessments, there will be the opportunity to attempt formative assessment questions in the practical classes.

+Summative Assessment: This assessment is designed to test core knowledge and thus you may be asked questions on any area that has been covered in the LGTs, TBLs, ILAs, and practical.
 Each part of the module is equally important and you should expect the balance of questions in the examination to reflect the balance of teaching in the module.
 These assessments also occur at specified dates of the time-table; you should make use from your experience in formative assessments.
 Here your marks will be recorded for summative purposes and will count towards your degree and progress to next year